Berkman ﹥ block: Plot

-Barry's and Sally's performance begins, despite Barry becoming distracted due to Gene's arrest and wanting to kill Fuches.
-As Barry prepares to throw a table as it was rehearsed, Sally does it instead and the performance plays differently, with Sally actually confronting Sam and finishing their relationship, surprising Barry as he wasn't told of the changes.
-After the performance, Sally feels bad about lying and Lindsay (Jessy Hodges) consoles her, but Lindsay's colleagues and some audience members praise her performance, making them feel uneasy about the real story.
+At the theater, as a distracted Barry prepares to throw a table as rehearsed, Sally does it instead and the performance plays differently, with Sally actually confronting Sam and finishing their relationship, surprising Barry.
+After the performance, Sally feels bad about lying and Lindsay (Jessy Hodges) consoles her, but Lindsay's colleagues and some audience members praise her performance.

 Barry talks with Gene's son, Leo (Andrew Leeds), who tells him that Gene is set to be released.
-It is revealed that this was part of a plot by Barry, who planted Hank's pin on Moss' body, making it appear like the Chechens killed her.
-He asks Leo to inform Gene that he was right about a previous conversation, where Gene said that people can change for the better.
-Suddenly, Barry then gets a message from Hank that reports Fuches' presence in the monastery and he angrily drives there.
-Once he arrives, he notices them partying and when Esther calls him out, he coldly kills her.
+Barry planted Hank's pin on Moss's body, making it appear like the Chechens killed her.
+He asks Leo to inform Gene that he was right that people can change for the better.
+Suddenly, Barry then gets a message from Hank revealing that Fuches is at the monastery.
+Barry drives there and kills Esther when she recognizes him from the failed hit.
+He then proceeds to kill almost everyone there while Fuches flees.
+Mayrbek and the Chechens help as he is Barry's mentor.
+When Barry reaches them, Mayrbek hesitates after realizing the pursuer is his mentor, but is killed alongside his men just as Fuches escapes in a van.

-Fuches then hides throughout the monastery while Barry kills nearly all the people inside.
-Fuches asks two men to help him, who identify him as Barry's mentor.
-They take him out through a back door while Mayrbek (Nikita Bogolyubov) and the rest of his gang stay inside.
-When Barry opens the door, Mayrbek hesitates upon seeing the face of his mentor, allowing Barry to kill him and his men.
-He barely misses Fuches as he escapes in a van.
-Batir (JB Blanc) finally arrives at the monastery and finds Hank alive but is actually delighted to see Esther dead.
-Barry stares at the damage he caused and walks through a dark hallway.
-At his house, Leo tends to Gene while he remembers Moss.
-Suddenly, he remembers the moment Fuches showed him Moss's body and remembers what Fuches whispered to him: "Barry Berkman did this."
+Batir (JB Blanc) arrives at the monastery and finds Hank alive but is delighted to see Esther dead.
+Barry stares at the carnage he caused.
+At Gene's house, he suddenly remembers what Fuches whispered to him: "Barry Berkman did this."